Lone Star Flight Museum

 The Lone Star Flight Museum, located in Houston, Texas, is an aerospace museum that displays more than 24 historically significant aircraft, and many artifacts related to the history of flight.
-The museum's collection is rare because most of the aircraft are flyable.
 Located at Ellington Airport, the museum is housed on about 100,000 ft2 (10,000 m2) of property, including its own airport ramp.
 The museum, formerly located in Galveston, moved to Houston to avoid a repeat of the devastation suffered during Hurricane Ike.

 History

 The museum began as a private collection of historic aircraft in 1985.
 By 1990, that collection had grown enough that its owner decided to place them on public display.
 The Lone Star Flight Museum, a non-profit organization funded entirely through private donations, was formed for that purpose.

 2008 damage and restoration

 The museum reported heavy damage from Hurricane Ike, stating on September 16, 2008, that the hangars and Hall of Fame had received seven to eight feet of water and the lobby three to four.
 Damaged aircraft included a TB-58A and F-100 on loan from the US Air Force Museum, Consolidated PBY-5A, Consolidated PB4Y-2 Privateer, de Havilland DH-82A, Grumman F3F-2, Lockheed PV-2D, and Stinson L-5.
 Aircraft flown out of harm's way in advance included their B-17, B-25, DC-3, P-47, F6F, F4U, SBD, PT-17, T-6 and the F8F.
 Most of the airworthy planes were flown out of the museum prior to the hurricane.
 Those remaining as well as the static displays were largely destroyed or heavily damaged.
 The TB-58 went to Little Rock Air Force Base.
 The PBY-5A and the PB4Y-2 went to the Pima Air & Space Museum.